chaklam-silpasuwanchai/Python-for-Data-Science/README.md

 3. Prerequisities/0 - Course Notations
   - Understanding notations is the first step towards conquering math, so take a look and familiarized with it
 4. Syllabus/0.
 Course Introduction.ipynb
   - Contains how I run the course.
 This course is a 15 weeks course, each week having two labs of 3 hours each.
-Each lab always end with the assessment and solution.

 5. I have put many folder titled "further-study" or "exercise".
 These resources are especially aimed for those who have completed the basic materials of the course, and would like to further improve your knowledge.
 The only reason I could not teach is due to time constraint of the course.